 What would you do?
 You’d probably start looking for a new pair of shoes.
 Something a bit lower in the arch or less cut-in at the midfoot?
 That’s quite reasonable, on the face of it.
 But let’s remember, Paul was otherwise happy and comfortable in these shoes.
 And covering some decent miles!

 If you have blisters in a similar spot, like Paul, you’ll need 4 large oval patches in the ENGO 4-Pack – since you need two patches for each shoe.
-Put one patch on the insole, then one on the side of the shoe.
+Put one patch on the insole (or orthotic), then one on the side of the shoe.
 It’s called the Two Patch Technique.
 Watch the video below to see how to apply the patches and why this technique is best.

-Using Engo Patches in this manner allows your sock to slide over the (now) smooth shoe/insole interface.
+Using Engo Patches in this manner allows your sock to easily slide over the (now) smooth shoe/insole interface.
 The result is no blisters.
 Why?
 Because the patches have a very low friction level (COF = 0.16) – the lowest friction of any material you’ll find in a shoe.
 Take a look at the graph below.
-And read this to learn more about how ENGO patches work. and how to apply them to your footwear.
+And read this to learn more about how ENGO patches work and how to apply them to your footwear.

 My orthotics are giving me blisters under my instep.